Leslie Stevens

 Leslie Clark Stevens IV (February 3, 1924 – April 24, 1998) was an American producer, writer, and director.
-He created two television series for the ABC network, The Outer Limits (1963–1965) and Stoney Burke (1962–63), and Search (1972–73) for NBC.
+He created two United Artists Television series for the ABC network, Stoney Burke (1962–63) and The Outer Limits (1963–1965), as well as Search (1972–73) for NBC.
 Stevens was the director of the horror film Incubus (1966), which stars William Shatner, and was the second film to use the Esperanto language.
 He wrote an early work of New Age philosophy, est: The Steersman Handbook (1970).

 Biography

 Stevens was born in Washington, D.C.
 His interest in science was sparked when he studied for the United States Naval Academy at the behest of his father, Leslie Clark Stevens III, an admiral in the United States Navy.
 But the Broadway theater intrigued him more than a military career, and he headed for New York as a fledgling writer.

 He sold his play The Mechanical Rat, to Orson Welles's Mercury Theatre and ran away from home to join the troupe before being returned home by truant officers.

 During World War II, he repudiated family tradition by serving in the United States Army Air Forces, becoming a captain at the age of 20.
 He attended Yale's Drama Department following the war.

 His first play Bullfight starring Hurd Hatfield opened off Broadway in 1954.
 It was followed by The Champagne Complex the following year.
 His play The Lovers (1956), starring Joanne Woodward, was later filmed as The War Lord (1965).
 He wrote the Broadway comedy The Marriage-Go-Round (1956), which he adapted to the screen, and produced, as a starring vehicle for Susan Hayward, which was released in 1961.
 He wrote the screenplay for the film The Left Handed Gun (1958) directed by Arthur Penn and starring Paul Newman.
 Other films which Stevens produced, and directed and wrote included Hero's Island (1962) starring James Mason, and Private Property (1960) starring Corey Allen, Warren Oates and his then-wife Kate Manx.
 He also directed the feature film Incubus (1966), which was filmed entirely in the constructed language Esperanto.